 I started my career in health and fitness 10 years ago, beginning with an interest in Sports injury and Rehabilitation.
-Not wanting to box myself in, I decided to study Sports and Exercise Science to give myself a well rounded base of knowledge.
+Not wanting to box myself in, I decided to study Sports and Exercise Science at university to give myself a well rounded base of knowledge.
 Wanting to put my expertise to effective use, I decided to complete my Personal Trainers qualification in 2016.
 From there, I have since become accredited by the American College of Sports Medicine as an Exercise Physiologist and gained my Master’s Degree in Sports Management.

-Apart from my keen interest it health and fitness, I genuinely enjoy helping people.
+Apart from my keen interest in health and fitness, I genuinely enjoy helping people.
 Any lifestyle change can be daunting (breaking years of habits isn’t always easy), but I thoroughly enjoy seeing the positive changes that clients go through during their time with me.

 Walking into a gym for the first time can be a horrible experience, especially when you’re not sure where to start!
 That’s why I use a private studio space with my clients, to ensure that they feel comfortable and at ease with their surroundings.

 If you feel like you’re at the bottom of a steep hill, needing a push to get to the top; then you’re not the only one.
 Sometimes you just need that helping hand to motivate, inspire and guide you to where you want to be.